Leases for Commercial Properties

 Washington Lawyer for Commercial Leases

 Joyce Schwensen is an experienced attorney who assists the owners of commercial properties in Washington State with drafting and enforcing commercial leases.
-Commercial landlords can turn to Law Offices of Joyce S. Schwensen for assistance on any matter, from drafting proper terms to dealing with problem tenants.
+Commercial landlords can turn to Law Office of Joyce S. Schwensen for assistance on any matter, from drafting proper terms to dealing with problem tenants.
 Joyce Schwensen has over 30 years of experience as a real estate lawyer, and is not afraid to take on some of the toughest issues.
 Call today at (206) 367-1065 to schedule a consultation to discuss your goals and how Joyce Schwensen can help you achieve them.

 King County Commercial Lease Information Center